Joseph Tsang Mang Kin: Political career

 He established a dozen CLAC, Centre de Lecture et d'Activities Culturelles in Mauritius and in Rodrigues.
 He also put up the Sir Seewoosagur Ramgoolam statue on the Port-Louis waterfront.
 He set up the Mahebourg Open Air Theatre at Pointe Canon, Mahebourg, and the Serge Constantin Theatre in Vacoas.
 He also established strategic links with France, Britain, India and South Africa to create a film industry in Mauritius, and encouraged using Mauritius as a film-making center.

-He introduced the celebration of the Music Day and the Creators and Performers Day.
+Tsang Mang Kin introduced the celebration of the Music Day and the Creators and Performers Day.
 He renovated the paintings of Liuk Chey Sin, founder of Chinese Presence in Mauritius and builder of Kwan Tee pagoda, and of Affan Tankwen, first and second leaders of the Chinese Community.

 Conferences and literary activities

-He participated in forums in Canada Europe, Africa (Lesotho, Zambia) and Asia (Malaysia) and the islands of the Indian Ocean on the diaspora, slavery, Chinese culture and transcultural.
+Tsang Mang Kin participated in forums in Canada, Europe, Africa (Lesotho, Zambia) and Asia (Malaysia) and the islands of the Indian Ocean on the diaspora, slavery, Chinese culture and transcultural.
 He has just completed a series of Thematic timelines on the Social and Political History of Mauritius, in the Dutch, French and British Slavery and Religion and Chinese.
 It complements a Chronology of the Mauritian Literature.
 His poem compilation, Le Grant Chant Hakka was reconstructed in English; The Hakka Epic and translated into Chinese, 客家人之歌.
 He recently completed a history of the English and French Freemasonry in the islands of the Indian Ocean – Mauritius, Reunion, Madagascar and the Seychelles.

 In 1973, he founded, with ambassador Raymond Chasle and poet Jean-Claude d'Avoine, l'Etoile et la Clef, Revue de Poesie et de Literature.